 Unless labour starts on its own, when you give birth is ultimately up to you.
 Your doctors will talk to you about the risks of continuing with the pregnancy beyond the recommended time.
 If you still don’t want to give birth at the recommended time, you’ll be offered weekly appointments with your specialist doctor.
 They will monitor your babies closely.

 If you are at higher risk of premature labour starting on its own, you may still be offered treatments to prevent your babies from being born too early.
 These include progesterone, a cervical stitch or an arabin pessary.
-But these treatments may be less effective than in women carrying 1 baby, so they are not routinely offered to women carrying multiple babies.
+But these treatments may be less effective than in women carrying more than 1 baby, so they are not routinely offered to women carrying multiple babies.
 Bed rest is also not routinely advised.

 You may be offered a medication called corticosteroids during your pregnancy to help your baby’s lungs develop more quickly.
 This can reduce the risk of complications associated with giving birth prematurely.